What Does EPS Stand For in the Stock Market?

 Understanding Basic EPS and Diluted EPS

-If you pick up a newspaper, read a financial magazine, or watch the financial news, you are likely to hear the phrase EPS when discussing how profitable a company is.
+If you hop onto a financial news website, read a financial magazine, or watch the financial news, you are likely to hear the phrase EPS when discussing how profitable a company is.
 What is EPS?
 What does EPS stand for and why should you care?
-You'll discover in a moment that the answer is some of the most important things in the world to any investor worth his or her salt.

 The Definition of EPS

 Simply put, EPS is an acronym that stands for Earnings Per Share.
-In effect, there are two types of EPS figures that investors are likely to encounter when they study a company's income statement by picking up the annual report or Form 10-K: Basic EPS and Diluted EPS.
-Both tell the investor or potential investor different things.
+In effect, there are two types of EPS figures that investors are likely to encounter when studying a company's income statement in the annual report or Form 10-K: Basic EPS and Diluted EPS.
+They each tell the investor different things.

-- Basic EPS - A company's Basic EPS, or Basic Earnings Per Share, is the figure that results when a business takes the profit it earned over a certain period, perhaps a quarter or a year, and divides it by the average number of shares of stock the company had issued and outstanding.
-If the company earned $500 million and had 250 million shares of stock issued and outstanding, Basic EPS would be $2.00 because $500 million profit divided by 250 million shares = $2.00
+- Basic EPS - A company's Basic EPS, or Basic Earnings Per Share, is the company's profits divided by the number of shares outstanding.
+This is usually calculated on both an annual and quarterly basis.
+If the company earned $500 million and had 250 million shares of stock issued and outstanding, Basic EPS would be $2.00, because $500 million profit divided by 250 million shares = $2.00.

-- Diluted EPS - A company's Diluted EPS is the same thing except the shares outstanding figure is adjusted to include shares that might or will be issued in the future, such as those connected with employer stock options, convertible preferred stock, warrants, or other dilutive securities.
+- Diluted EPS - A company's Diluted EPS is the same thing except the shares outstanding figure is adjusted to include shares that might or will be issued in the future.
 If a company has a significant amount of potential dilution lurking in the books, the "real" EPS figure would be lower than the basic EPS figure in profitable years because the net income would need to be split by more shares.
-Personally, in my own analysis as well as the analysis at the asset management company through which I will be managing my own family's wealth as well as the wealth of affluent and high net worth clients who invest alongside us, Kennon-Green & Co., I'm far more interested in Diluted EPS.
-I think Basic EPS isn't worth nearly as much in comparison absent certain special circumstances such as a high conviction that the dilution won't come to pass for one reason or another.
-(In actuality, what I prefer to use isn't EPS at all, but rather a modified free cash flow figure known as Owner Earnings.)
+Personally, I'm far more interested in Diluted EPS.

 The Reason Basic EPS and Diluted EPS Figures Are Important to New Investors